kosakovitch-2013/Lavender-Linux/README.md

 This distro is still under extreme development. there are some bugs and issues that needs to be fixed and DO NOT try running it on a real hardware until we release a stable release :D

 there's also compability in the iso, but i would recomend the time if your hardware doesn't like regular lavender, it uses nomodeset.

-(WARNING: NOAPIC CAN REDUCE PERFORMANCE FOR REAL HARDWARE.
-I DO NOT ADVISE YOU TO USE NOAPIC IF YOU WANT YOUR HARDWARE TO BE OPTIMIZED WITH MY DISTRO.
-ONLY USE NOAPIC FOR EMULATORS LIKE QEMU,VM WARE AND VIRTUAL BOX, ETC!)